-A DIY taco bar is a real treat for kids because it gives them some control around mealtime, which sets the groundwork for adventurous eating!
-Use these tips to make dinnertime successful with this child friendly taco bar station.
+A DIY taco bar is a real treat for kids because it gives them some control around mealtime, and control lays the groundwork for adventurous eating!
+Use these tips to make a child-friendly taco bar station.

-Shells: Choose either soft tortillas (chewy) or hard shells (crunchy) depending on which type of texture your child enjoys more.
+Shells: Choose either soft tortillas (chewy) or hard shells (crunchy) depending on the texture your child enjoys more.
 You may want to search your grocery store for street tacos flour tortillas, which are smaller tortillas and easier for your kids to manipulate and eat.

 You can heat up the tortillas by placing them in foil and baking them in the oven at 350 degrees for about 5 minutes.
 You can also fry them by adding a little oil in a hot pan with a touch of salt (or toast the tortillas on the pan without oil).
 I personally fry the hard shells for an extra crispy/oily texture and heat the soft tortillas over a gas flame to keep the consistency tender.

 Fillers: For meat lovers ground beef, chicken, fish or turkey is the key ingredient for a taco.
 For kids who like spicy fillers, try using a little chili powder or garlic when cooking up the ground meat.
-For my vegetarian friends, you can use other yummy protein sources like soy based meats, black or pinto beans and roasted veggies for a fun spin on this traditional meal.
+For my vegetarian friends, you can use other yummy protein sources like soy-based meats, black or pinto beans, or roasted veggies.

 Toppings: Shredded cheese and sour cream are kid favorites.
 But you can also try cilantro, salsa or a squeeze of lime / lemon juice.
 When I was a child, I loved to put white onions and lime juice on top of my taco, and it’s a topping I continue to use to this day!